Philosophie-ch/bib-enhancer/docs/raw_text_usage.md

 If you prefer working with JSON files:

-1. Create a JSON file with `RawWebTextBibitem` objects:
+1. Create a JSON file with `RawTextBibitem` objects:

 ```json
 [